tencentyun/intlcloud-documents/product_new/安全产品中心/主机安全/购买指引_intl_en.md

 ## Billing Mode
 - **Basic edition**
 The Basic edition is free of charge.
-After creating a CVM or CPM instance, install and configure CWP agent as instructed in [Getting Started](https://intl.cloud.tencent.com/document/product/296/12236) and then you can use it for free.
+After creating a CVM instance, install and configure CWP agent as instructed in [Getting Started](https://intl.cloud.tencent.com/document/product/296/12236) and then you can use it for free.